Skip to main content

 When can I appeal?

 Your request must be in writing and received within 60 days of the date you receive the decision letter from Social Security.
-If your request for a hearing will be late, you will need to submit a good cause letter to SSA.
-Your representative can help you write a good cause letter.
+If your request for a hearing will be late, you will need to submit a "good cause for late filing request" to SSA.
+Your representative can help you write this letter.

 Reconsideration